South Carolina Negligence Laws

 Note: Because laws change constantly, it’s important to verify any laws you’re reading by conducting your own legal research or contacting a knowledgeable attorney

 Research the Law

 If you've been injured in a car accident, by a medical procedure, or by another accident where you weren't at fault, you may be entitled to compensation.
 However, there are time limits for when you can sue someone who's harmed you and it may be harder to acquire evidence the longer you wait.
-Because of this, it's important to speak with an attorney as soon as possible.
-You can speak with an experienced South Carolina personal injury lawyer today for a free review of your case.
+Because of this, it may be important to speak with an experienced South Carolina personal injury lawyer.